Azure/azure-sdk-for-js/sdk/test-utils/perf/GettingStarted.md

     }
   };

-  async runAsync(): Promise<void> {
+  async run(): Promise<void> {
-    // You can leverage the parsedOptions in the setup or globalSetup or runAsync methods as shown below.
+    // You can leverage the parsedOptions in the setup or globalSetup or run methods as shown below.
     // this.parsedOptions.duration.value!
     // this.parsedOptions.newOption.value!
   }